One moment...

 • Take plenty of courses in math, life sciences, physical sciences and English/writing.

-• Seek opportunities to volunteer with environmental protection or public health concerns.
+• Seek opportunities to volunteer with environmental protection or public health organizations or businesses.

-• Design a science fair project that addresses how a building can impact someone’s health – and how to reduce that risk.
+• Design a science fair project that addresses how a building can impact someone’s health and how to reduce risk.

 In college